+[Section XVI.]
+(Section XVII.
+P. L.) And be it further enacted by the authority aforesaid, That the freeholders and freemen within the said borough shall meet together on the third Monday in March, one thousand seven hundred- and- eightyeight, and every year thereafter on the same day at the court house in the said borough and then and there by tickets in writing between the hours of ten in the morning and four in the afternoon choose two discreet and reputable freeholders of the said borough to be the supervisors of the highways and two to be assessors, which said supervisors and assessors when chosen and returned in writing under the hand of one of the burgesses of the said borough into the office of the clerk of the county court of quarter sessions for the said county shall be the assessors of the said borough, and the supervisors of the streets, lanes, alleys, roads and highways thereof for the ensuing year; and if any supervisor or assessor so elected or otherwise appointed by virtue of this act shall refuse to take upon himself the said office he shall for every such offense forfeit and pay any sum not exceeding ten pounds to be applied towards maintaining, amending, cleansing and repairing the said streets, lanes, alleys and highways.

 [Section XVII.]
-(Section XVIII, P. L.) And be it further

-enacted by the authority aforesaid, That the freeholders and others within the said borough, qualified by charter to elect burgesses and assistants shall meet together on the third Saturday in the month of March, one thousand seven hundred and eighty-three, and every year thereafter on the same [day] at the court house in the said borough, and then and there, by tickets in writing, between the hours of ten in the morning and four in the afternoon, choose two discreet and reputable freeholders of the said borough to be the supervisors of the highways, and two to be assessors, which said supervisors and assessors, when chosen and returned in writing under the hand of one of the burgesses of the said borough, into the office of the clerk of the county court of quarter sessions for the said county, shall be the assessors of the said borough, and the supervisors of the streets, lanes, alleys, roads and highways thereof, for the ensuing year; and if any supervisor or assessor so elected, or otherwise appointed by virtue of this act, shall refuse to make upon himself the said office he shall for every such offense, forfeit and pay any sum not exceeding ten pounds, to be applied towards maintaining, amending, cleansing and repairing the said streets, lanes, alleys and highways.

-[Section XVIII.]
-(Section XIX, P. L.) And be it further enacted by the authority aforesaid, That the said supervisors of the highways shall, at least five days before the third Saturday in March yearly and every year, give public notice in writing, by affixing the same at the court house in the said borough, that the inhabitants and freeholders thereof are to meet on that day to elect assessors and supervisors for the said borough according to the directions of this act.
+(Section XVIII.
+P. L.) And be it further enacted by the authority aforesaid, That the said supervisors of the highways shall at least five days before the third Monday in March yearly and every year give public notice in writing by affixing the same at the court house in the said borough, that the freeholders and freemen thereof are to meet on that day to elect assessors and supervisors for the said borough according to the directions of this act.